vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 HAs play a critical role in managing risks associated with collateral fluctuations.
 By purchasing and selling collateral to preserve an appropriate debt-to-collateral ratio, they help maintain agEUR's stability while promoting capital efficiency.

 ## Angle's Core Module Reserve Allocation and Implemented Changes
 The Core module earns interest on these reserves by lending to other platforms.
 These strategies contribute to the Core module's appeal for Standard Liquidity Providers (SLPs), enabling interest generation, reserve accumulation, and veANGLE holder incentivization.
-This is key to how Angle Protocol optimizes its collateral’s efficiency; by mobilizing the liquidity into blue-chip DeFi protocols, Angle improves the capital efficiency of the collateral, allowing the cake-having (cap. efficiency) and cake-eating (adoption: attracting more SLPs, thereby buffering the system, which makes agEUR more stable and hence more attractive).
+It is critical to how Angle Protocol optimizes its collateral's efficiency; by mobilizing the liquidity into blue-chip DeFi protocols, Angle improves the capital efficiency of the collateral, allowing the cake-having (cap. efficiency) and cake-eating (adoption: attracting more SLPs, thereby buffering the system, which makes agEUR more stable and hence more attractive).
+It is done at the cost of additional smart contract risk, exposing the Core Module to contracts developed, controlled, and maintained by other protocols.

 ### AIP-43 and the Shift in Reserve Strategy